PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

 # Deployment of Palo Alto Networks VM-Series Firewalls with Autoscaling

 ## Overview
-This example deploys VM-Series firewalls through a Managed Instance Group (MIG).
-The MIG enables the VM-Series to horizontally scale (i.e. do autoscaling) based on custom PAN-OS metrics delivered to Google Cloud Monitoring by Panorama.
+This example deploys VM-Series firewalls withing a Managed Instance Group (MIG).
+The MIG enables the VM-Series to horizontally scale (i.e. do autoscaling) based on custom PAN-OS metrics that Panorama delivers to Google Cloud Monitoring.
 There are 10 custom metric that are delivered:
 - VMSeries/DataPlaneCPUUtilizationPct
 - VMSeries/panSessionConnectionsPerSecond
 - VMSeries/panSessionThroughputKbps